NovDmytro/mvca/README.md

-# MVCA - ultra lightweight MVC framework
+# MVCA - ultra lightweight MVC PHP framework

 MVCA is a lightweight PHP framework designed for web development.
 It follows the MVC (Model-View-Controller) architecture in a simple and user-friendly manner, providing essential features for building web applications.